Power-Components/livewire-powergrid/README.md

 Example of usage:

-The example bellow will render a column for the attribute name, with the title "Client Name".
+The example below will render a column for the attribute name, with the title "Client Name".
 This column will be searchable by the main search field, will allow editing the values on click, and have its own input box filter on top.

 ```php
     $canEdit = true; // this role has permission to edit